-A. Supervisor Notification of Force
+A. C.-Supervisor Nnotification of Fforce

-The member who used a reportable use of force shall remain on scene and immediately make direct contact with a supervisor by phone or radio, so the supervisor can fulfill their responsibilities.
+When supervisor notification is required, the The member employee who used a reportable use of force shall remain on scene and immediately make direct contact with a supervisor by phone or radio, so the supervisor can fulfill their responsibilities.